richlander/container-workshop/dockerfile-samples.md

 ## releasesapi

-This app is a service and is configured to use native AOT.
+[releasesapi](https://github.com/dotnet/dotnet-docker/tree/main/samples/releasesapi) is a service and is configured to use native AOT.

 It uses a standard multi-stage build pattern with SDK and runtime AOT images.